When: Thursday, August 15, 2019, 10 a.m. to 2 p.m.

 Where: Octoraro Reservoir (Southern Lancaster County).
-Meet at Jim’s Live Bait & Tackle, 212 Spruce Grove Rd., Kirkwood, PA 17536 off route 472
+Meet at Jim’s Live Bait & Tackle on route 472 (map below)

-Cost: $10 per person.
-Trip will be limited to 16 teachers.
+Cost: $20 per person.
+Trip will be limited to 15 educators.

-Optional: 4 hours of Act 48 professional development credits are available to Pennsylvania certified teachers for this event through Chester County Intermediate Unit (CCIU).
-To receive Act 48 credits please bring your PPID number to event.
-You’ll then be contacted by CCIU to go to their website to complete a short evaluation and submit your $35 Act 48 processing fee.
+Optional: Four hours of Act 48 are available to Pennsylvania certified teachers for this event through Chester County Intermediate Unit (CCIU).
+To receive Act 48 hours, please bring your PPID number to event.
+At the end of the event, you will need to complete a short evaluation and an information card and submit your Act 48 processing fee of $25.
+Check (made payable to Chester County Intermediate Unit) or credit card; no cash.

 Experience the splendor and natural history of a relatively unknown jewel in Lancaster County with Stroud Water Research Center and Sultana Education Foundation while canoeing the 620-acre Octoraro reservoir.
 From beautiful cliffs to waterfowl, you’ll experience the quiet and stillness of the lake and enjoy the following: